wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/step-by-step.rst

 You now have installed and configured the initial Wazuh indexer node.

 - if you want a single-node cluster, proceed directly with :ref:`initializing the cluster <initialize_cluster>`.
-- If you want to install a multi-node cluster, follow the instructions to install and configure subsequent nodes.
+- If you want to install a multi-node cluster, expand the instructions below to install and configure subsequent nodes.

 2. Subsequent nodes configuration
 ---------------------------------